-Overall Commentary

-The Bath Strategy has a mixed performance with regards to the SA Objectives.
+Overall The Bath Strategy has a mixed performance with regards to the SA Objectives.
 No potential cumulative effects have been identified.

-Significant positive effects are identified with regards to the following SA Objectives:

-- Objective 7: Ensure communities have access to a wide range of employment opportunities, paid or unpaid; - Objective 12: Protect and enhance local distinctiveness; and - Objective 13: Protect and enhance the district's historic, environmental and cultural assets.

-Major negative effects are identified as follows:

-Objective 2: Improve the health and well-being of all communities and Objective 15: Reduce land, water, air, light, noise pollution: Although the growth proposed in Bath is dependent on the Bath Package of transport measures, the Bath package was developed to address pre-Core Strategy issues.
-The extent which the Bath Package will improve air quality in the context of increased activity within the river corridor is uncertain and air quality could worsen.

-Minor negative effects are identified as follows (unless otherwise stated, effects are predicted over the short, medium and long term):

-- Objective 1: Improve accessibility to community facilities and local services, Objective 10: Ensure everyone has access to high quality and affordable public transport and promote cycling and walking and Objective 11: Reduce the need and desire to travel by car (in the medium and long term): Residents of the redeveloped MoD Ensleigh and, to a lesser degree, MoD Foxhill sites might not have such good access to the city centre or local centres; and - Objective 5: Reduce anti-social behaviour, crime and the fear of crime: The Bath Strategy does not address antisocial behaviour or other crime-related issues.
-Anti-social behavior has been identified as a problem in the city centre.

-Uncertain effects are identified as follows:

-• Objective 19: Encourage careful and efficient use of natural resources: It unclear whether sustainable design principles will also apply to development elsewhere in the city, apart from in the Central Area and Western Corridor.

-Mitigation is put forward to address the negative and uncertain effects identified as follows:
+Commentary Significant positive effects are identified with regards to the following SA Objectives: Objective 7: Ensure communities have access to a wide range of employment opportunities, paid or unpaid; Objective 12: Protect and enhance local distinctiveness; and Objective 13: Protect and enhance the district's historic, environmental and cultural assets.
+Major negative effects are identified as follows: Objective 2: Improve the health and well-being of all communities and Objective 15: Reduce land, water, air, light, noise pollution: Although the growth proposed in Bath is dependent on the Bath package of transport measures, the Bath package was developed to address pre-Core Strategy issues.
+The extent which the Bath package will improve air quality in the context of increased activity within the river corridor is uncertain and air quality could worsen.
+Given the submission draft changes, the potential for negative impacts is increased albeit not certain.
+Minor negative effects are identified as follows (unless otherwise stated, effects are predicted over the short, medium and long term): Objective 1: Improve accessibility to community facilities and local services, Objective 10: Ensure everyone has access to high quality and affordable public transport and promote cycling and walking and Objective 11: Reduce the need and desire to travel by car (in the medium and long term): Residents of the redeveloped MoD Ensleigh and, to a lesser degree, MoD Foxhill sites might not have such good access to the city centre or local centres; and Objective 5: Reduce anti-social behaviour, crime and the fear of crime: The Bath Strategy does not address antisocial behaviour or other crime-related issues.
+Anti-social behaviour has been identified as a problem in the city centre.
+Uncertain effects are identified as follows: Objective 19: Encourage careful and efficient use of natural resources: It unclear whether sustainable design principles will also apply to development elsewhere in the city, apart from in the Central Area and Western Corridor.
+Mitigation is put forward to address the negative and uncertain effects identified as follows: The Bath Strategy (and/or accompanying Infrastructure Delivery Plan (IDP)) should identify that the redevelopment of the MoD